 These music events (mini-festivals) bring together families & friends, locals & travellers, the north, the south and everyone in between.
 And it’s a special thing to pull you all in with some of our favourite local musicians & artists and fill an ale bar with some of the best brews between here and Bodmin.

 A full weekend of fun with talented local musicians and the best juice from our favourite breweries.
+Huge thanks to all involved.
 Check out our FB page below and be sure to keep an ear out for this year’s dates.

 Christmas